 As is the general practice we will talk about the “Why” and “How” aspects.

-- Why do we need checklists? : For tracking and assessing completion (or non-completion).
-To make a note of tasks, so that nothing is over looked.
+- Why do we need Checklists? : For tracking and assessing completion (or non-completion).
+To make a note of tasks, so that nothing is overlooked.

-- How do we create checklists? : Well, this could not be simpler.
+- How do we create Checklists? : Well, this could not be simpler.
 Simply, write everything down point by point.

-Example checklists for QA processes:
+Checklists Example for QA processes:

-As I mentioned above, there are some areas in the QA field where we can effectively put the check list concept to work and get good results.
+As I mentioned above, there are some areas in the QA field where we can effectively put the checklist concept to work and get good results.
 Two of the areas that we will see today are:

-- Test readiness review
+- Test Readiness Review

 - When to stop testing or Exit criteria checklist

-Test Readiness Review:
+#1) Test Readiness Review

 This is a very common activity that is performed by every QA team to determine whether they have everything they need to proceed into the test execution phase.
 Also, this is a recurring activity before each cycle of testing in projects that involve multiple cycles.

-A check list facilitates this activity perfectly.
+A checklist facilitates this activity perfectly.
 It lets you make a list of ‘things-needed’ ahead of time and to review each item sequentially.
 You can even reuse the sheet once created for subsequent test cycles too.

-The below is an example of a sample Test Readiness Review checklist:
+Below is an example of a sample Test Readiness Review checklist:

 Test Readiness Review (TRR) Criteria

-|All the requirements finalized and analyzed||Done|
+|All the Requirements finalized and analyzed||Done|

-|Test plan created and reviewed||Done|
+|Test Plan created and reviewed||Done|

-|Test cases preparation done|
+|Test Cases preparation done|

-|Test case review and sign off|
+|Test Case review and sign off|

-|Test data availability|
+|Test Data availability|